adamsilver/adamsilver.io-jekyll/_pages/articles.md

 # Articles

-I write for my dear subscribers on my [private mailing list](/signup/).
-Some of those articles end up below.
+I write to my subscribers first on my [private mailing list](/signup/)&mdash;some of those articles end up below.

 <div>
 {% for post in site.posts %}